prometheus-pve/prometheus-pve-exporter/README.rst

 For security reasons it is essential to add a user with read-only access (PVEAuditor role) for the purpose of metrics collection.

+Refer to the  `Proxmox Documentation`_ for the several ways of creating a user.
+Once created, assign the user the `/` path permission.

 Prometheus Configuration
 ------------------------